Danishakhtar2001/Danishakhtar2001/README.md

-# Hi there! 👋 I'm Zeya Mosharraf
+# Hi there! 👋 I'm

 Welcome to my GitHub!
-I'm a passionate data analyst with a background in Industrial Chemistry.
+I'm a passionate data analyst with a background in Computer Science.
 I enjoy delving into data to discover insights and tackle complex problems.

 ## About Me